varamsky/learn-java8/src/main/java/InterviewQuestions/Spring.md

     - We have these main components
       1. API Gateway - used to routes the requests to the specific microservice
       2. Eureka Server - to Discover various microservices in your application
-      3. Hystrix or Resilience4J - used for Fault Tolerance
+      3. Resilience4J(previously Hystrix) - used for Fault Tolerance

 21. How to handle circular dependency problem?
     - Have a look at this video by [Concept && Coding - by Shrayansh](https://youtu.be/W-TgmKAnGG0?si=OuovlIrYvEFnHmHh&t=1649)